grafana/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

 1. Click **Connections** in the left-side menu.
 1. Under Your connections, click **Data sources**.
 1. Enter `Google Cloud Monitoring` in the search bar.
-1. Select **Google Cloud Monitoring**.
+1. Click **Google Cloud Monitoring**.

    The **Settings** tab of the data source is displayed.

-1. Set the data source's basic configuration options carefully:
+1. Set the data source's basic configuration options:

    | Name        | Description                                                              |
    | ----------- | ------------------------------------------------------------------------ |